RNG42/NoitaSeedChanger/README.md

 Recent changes:

-* Added release version recognition
+* Added XML reader
-* Removed all .ini related stuff
-* Fixed some issues with the seed list

-ToDo:

-* Adding XML reader to be able to outsource release relevant data such as version hashes and memory targets
+* Outsourced release relevant data such as version hashes and memory targets to a XML file
+* Fixed some other issues

-**Compatible with the latest beta Build (Nov 26 2019)**
+**Compatible with Build Nov 29 2019**

-Only supports **STEAM** releases currently.
-GoG or itch.io releases are not supported.
+Supports **STEAM** releases by default.
+For GoG or itch.io releases you need to add the needed data to the VersionData.xml.

+To add compatibility by yourself to the VersionData.xml you need the following:

+The hash for your current Noita version can be found in the installation folder: "..\Noita\_version_hash.txt"

+You can get the memory targets by searching the current seed your game is showing in the main menu with 'CheatEngine'.
+There should be at least two entries with green highlighted memory addresses.